MLHale/GenCyber-web-content/day1/github-primer.md

 ![gitpush](../img/primer/gitstatuspush.png)

 If you visit your remote repository your changes will be reflected there.
 You should also see your commit message there.
+Clicking on the commit message will show the file differences in that commit.

 ![updateremote](../img/primer/remoteupdate.png)